eegli/tinyparse/docs/README.md

 > A tiny, type-safe and flexible utility for creating command line tools in Node.js

+⚠️ **Tinyparse has recently been rewritten completely.
+It is possible that the docs contain typos or errors.
+Please open an issue if you find any** ⚠️

 ## What it is

 _Like [oclif](https://oclif.io/) and [Yargs](https://yargs.js.org/) had a baby._